MAKE YOU, YOUR MOST BEAUTIFUL YOU: What to Expect, Step by Step

 This is usually the part that gets patients most excited.
 So I’ll be up front about my take on aesthetic enhancement: Less is usually more.
 If you get a natural-looking result, without any telltale signs of having had something “done,” you’ll never go wrong.

 That said, not all procedures are indicated for all patients.
-We’ve all heard about people having bad experiences – sometimes facing lifetime of scarring or worse – because due diligence wasn’t performed.
+We’ve all heard about people having bad experiences – sometimes facing a lifetime of scarring or worse – because due diligence wasn’t performed.
 Though many aesthetic enhancement procedures can be relatively fast, simple, painless, they’re still medical procedures and should be addressed as such.

 Once I know your goals, we can discuss the best strategy for achieving them.
 Sometimes, non-invasive procedures such as a Fraxel laser treatment, or simply an excellent, personalized skincare regime, are all that’s needed.
 Or you might want to step up to more invasive procedures, such as a Precision Lift or a CO2 Resurfacing.
 Often, a combination of treatments – in which each step fixes different concerns – offers the most impact.
 Either way, I want my patients to understand all their options: I don’t believe in recommending only the most aggressive procedures (which, though they may provide “home-run” results, are often the most costly).